Welcome to part 4 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This fourth post features entries #70 to #61.

 “Life knows two miseries; getting what you don’t want and not getting what you want.”

 This sequel seeks to outdo the original in terms of everything it offers.
 The graphics are sharper and characters look more lifelike, the music is much more pronounced and dare I say: sadder, and let’s not forget to mention the incredible attention to detail with regards to its consistently enjoyable gunplay and intense action set pieces.

 The flagship bullet time feature and slow motion dives return from the first game but rather than simply slowing down the action entirely, Max now has the ability to move at his regular speed whilst it’s active.
 This one change alone is enough to justify the game’s excellence as it allows players to exploit their advantages during play more than ever before.

 Adding to this accomplishment is the (then) cutting edge Havoc physics engine that represents one of the earlier examples of “rag-doll” physics done well in a video game.
-The first bad guy you shoot in-game is setup to fly back into a rack of shelves and watching the various paint cans and pots tumble to the ground along with a realistically moving body was truly stunning for the time.
+The first bad guy you shoot flies back into a rack of shelves and watching the various paint cans and pots tumble to the ground along with a realistically moving body was stunning for the time.